evilsocket/sg1/README.md

         output.write(data)
     }

-Keep in mind that modules and channels can be piped one to another.
+Keep in mind that modules and channels can be piped one to another, just use `sg1 -h` to see a list of available channels and modules, try to pipe them and see what happens ^_^

 ### Modules